How to use Panopto

 - If you are using your own laptop at the lectern to present you will need to record using Panopto from your own Laptop.

 - Alternatively you can use distributed recording to record from you laptop to the Panopto recorder on the lectern PC or use Mirroring360 to wirelessly share your laptop to the lectern PC.

 Introduction Slide and Description

-The first slide will form the thumbnail/cover for the lecture and will be used for cataloging or for reference afterwards.
-Include the follow if possible:
+The first slide will form the thumbnail/cover for the lecture and will be used for cataloging afterwards.
+Include the following:

 - The name and logo of the University and name of the Department or Faculty

 - The official Course/Module number or numbers, e.g. HI2006